 The family were founding members of the NSW Working Heave Horse Association where they worked on the committee, competed at their field days and helped to organise more than 14 field days throughout the mid 90’s.

 With this Association Korrie, Helen and Ineke were very involved in putting on heavy horse driving displays at shows and events with elaborate obstacle courses and entertaining novelty events.
 In fact it was Ineke, with a market gardener friend Tally, who invented the now famous and ever popular ‘Pumpkin Snatch’… while at an event Tally just happened to have a boot full of pumpkins when they were setting up a novelty class, and the rest is history!

 Ineke was very active showing the horses at both field days and agricultural shows in led classes, driving competitions, agricultural turnouts and show turnouts.
 For a number of years they attended a show or field day every weekend from New Year through to the beginning of May.

 Ineke first exhibited at Sydney Royal in 1993, again only 14, and has only missed one year since.
 She has competed in breed classes, show turnouts, agricultural turnouts, driving classes and ridden classes, breaking and training her own horses.
 She did everything from winning the Lady Driver class as a junior, the Junior Decorator class and her personal highlight – Reserve Champion Business Turnout when she was 19 with her Shire gelding Cedars Edward Mark.

-Korrie, Helen, Ineke and Byron love to help people to get involved with heavy horses of any kind, so that they can experience the pleasure that these wonderful horses can give you.
+Korrie, Helen and Ineke love to help people to get involved with heavy horses of any kind, so that they can experience the pleasure that these wonderful horses can give you.
 Please feel free to contact them with any questions you might have about any aspect of Shires or heavy horses in general.